 The Mood Cure: The 4-Step Program to Take Charge of Your Emotions–Today by Julia Ross

 I began taking 5-HTP on May 29th.
-The first effect I noticed was vivid dreams, which seem to a common effect.
+The first effect I noticed was vivid dreams, which seem to be a common effect.
 After about a week, I did notice my evening mood was improving.
 Nothing dramatic like I experienced with the L-Tyrosine, but still pleasant.

 I have been tracking my sleep quality since August 27, 2011.
 Every morning I assign a score of 1 to 5 on how well I slept.
 Prior to 5-HTP, my average Sleep Quality was 3.8.
 Since 5-HTP it has been 3.7.
 A slight decrease, but that could be seasonal, as I tend to get better sleep during the colder months.
 I found no increased sleep quality at doses of 50 mg or 100 mg.
 My evening mood improvement may have been from the supplement or something else.
 So unlike L-Tyrosine, I’m not certain I am benefiting from 5-HTP.

 How They Work

 My understanding of this topic came from the presentation Amino Acids and Their Application in Brain Chemical Balancing by Dr. Dan Kalish (video no longer on YouTube).
 I also listened to his podcast interview Brain Drain on Underground Wellness.
 Serotonin and dopamine do not cross the blood-brain barrier.
 So to increase their levels, you need to add their amino acid precursors along with any essential co-factors.
 Taking 5-HTP will increase serotonin levels and taking L-Tyrosine will help dopamine levels.
 The required essential co-factors by Dr. Kalish are:

 - Cysteine: 4,500 mg/ day (divided doses)